 I have been on the NBLA Board for over ten years.
 I am the Trail Master for the organization.
 What that means is I am responsible for keeping the trail system here in Newtown maintained and open for horse riders, ideally year round.
 I am also responsible for designing the Frost On The Pumpkin Pace route which extends 8-10 miles, depending on the year.
 I am always looking for volunteers to thrash around in the woods with me to cut back overgrowth, to make note where fallen trees are, and to mark the trail for the pace.
 Dogs are always welcome!

-Gordon Swenson, Liaison with Second Company Horse Guard
+Gordon Johnson, Liaison with Second Company Horse Guard

 Judy Huntington, Board Member

 I’m a long-time member of the NBLA and joined the Board in early 2020.
 I’ve ridden the trails in Newtown for over 30 years, but my 32-year-old mare passed away in 2018.
 I now primarily enjoy the trails walking the dogs—always on leash, of course!
 Preserving open space is important to the character of Newtown, so I am happy to serve.

 Rachel Petersen, Board Member

 I moved to Newtown nine years ago and reignited my passion for horses by rescuing my Missouri Fox Trotter, Opal, who enjoys a natural horsey life at Happy Trails Farm.
 I joined the NBLA four years ago to be part of a like-minded group of horse folk interested in protecting our trails and open spaces, and I am excited to help forward this mission.
 I am a western pleasure rider and grateful for the many trail systems we have available to us, the events we can participate in, and this strong community of horse and land- owners that make it all possible.